Rothindro/Cricket_data_analysis/README.md

 # Cricket_data_analysis
-## This is a data analysis project on various cricket league datasets using python (Numpy, Pandas, Plotly)
+### This is a data analysis project on various cricket league datasets using Python (Numpy, Pandas, Plotly)

 * Data Analysis of T20 IPL Data From 2008-2024